Get Your Motor Running

 believe that ye receive them, and ye shall have them.”

-If we don’t have whatever we desire NOW, we’ll never have it.”
+If we don’t have whatever we desire Now, we’ll never have it.”

-To achieve what we desire, we must FIRST come into harmonious vibration with it.
 This is why the “rich get richer, and the poor get poorer.”
 The rich carry an attitude of prosperity wherever they go; conversely, the poor carry a mentality of poverty.
-Central to the teachings of the Law of Attraction is this message: “You can only experience that with which you are in harmonious vibration.”
-This fundamental law works positively and negatively.
-In Job 3:25, the Bible relates that Job experienced great suffering: “For the thing which I greatly feared is come upon me, and that which I was afraid of is come unto me.”
+You can only experience that with which you are in harmonious vibration.
+This fundamental law works both positively and negatively.
+In Job 3:25, it’s stated that Job experienced great suffering: “For the thing which I greatly feared is come upon me, and that which I was afraid of is come unto me.”
 Why did this occur?
-Because Job came into harmonious vibration with that which he feared through the negative creative process termed worry.
-How, you might ask, do we come into harmony with the goals that we desire–the wonderful health, great wealth, and satisfying relationships?
-By engaging our senses and feeling that they’re already achieved NOW.
-When you receive intuitive nudges about action that needs to be taken, follow your heart and let the Universe guide you toward their achievement.
+Because Job came into harmonious vibration with that which he feared through the negative process termed worry.
+How do we come into harmony with the goals that we desire?
+Through the use of repetitive affirmations or the power of visualization.
+By engaging our senses and feeling that our goals are already achieved.
+We receive our desires by following intuitive nudges to take action that leads to their fulfillment.

 Dare to dream (and care for one another).